Woman rescued after falling 20 feet into well inside Pilesgrove Twp., NJ home

-PILEGROVE TWP., New Jersey (WPVI) -- There was a massive effort to rescue a woman from a well in Pilesgrove, Salem County.
+PILESGROVE TWP., New Jersey (WPVI) -- There was a massive effort to rescue a woman from a well in Pilesgrove Township, Salem County.

 It happened around 4 p.m.
 Monday on the 200 block of Woodstown-Daretown Road.